 When a patient enters the emergency room, they are triaged.
-This means that someone quickly assesses the mechanism of injury and the obvious injuries and decides where to put the patient in the emergency room and how fast they get seen.
+This means that someone quickly assesses the mechanism of injury and the apparent injuries and decides where to put the patient in the emergency room and how fast they get seen.
 The idea behind this is that those with minor mechanisms of injury should have minor degrees of trauma that can wait until seen by the doctor.

 A total of 37 percent of patients had significant injuries.
-Seven percent were admitted to the intensive care unit, 5 percent required some type of surgical intervention and 4 patients (1 percent) died.
+Seven percent were admitted to the intensive care unit, 5 percent required some type of surgical intervention, and 4 patients (1 percent) died.
 The most common injuries to the body were intracranial injuries and skeletal injuries.
 Almost all patients (95 percent) received a CT scan.
 About ¼ of patients had abnormal CT findings.
 Age greater than age 55 and being intoxicated by alcohol contributed to the seriousness of the injuries.
-The probability of patients having a serious injury was 73 percent and even when there were no risk factors, the risk of serious injury was 16 percent.
+The probability of patients having a severe injury was 73 percent, and even when there were no risk factors, the risk of serious injury was 16 percent.

 Those with serious injuries stayed in the hospital longer, had more surgeries, and had higher costs of hospitalization when compared to those who didn’t have significant injuries.
 The researchers felt that doctors should recognize that even low-level trauma mechanisms can yield significant injuries in the patient, especially those who are older or are intoxicated at the time of injury.
 The fact that 4 people died following “minor” trauma is significant and points out the need for careful triage of patients who are found down or who are older and more susceptible to severe trauma.